szogyenyid/joulenne/README.md

 # Joulenne

-Joulenne is a simple turbostat-based energy consumption monitoring tool.
+Joulenne is a simple turbostat-based energy consumption measurement tool.

 ## The purpose of Joulenne

-Joulenne aims to provide a simple yet effective method for monitoring energy usage on Linux systems using turbostat.
+Joulenne aims to provide a simple yet effective method for measuring energy usage of different processes on Linux systems using turbostat.
 It's particularly useful for understanding the energy consumption of various tasks and processes, aiding in optimization and efficiency efforts.

 ## Intallation